deckhouse/deckhouse/modules/030-cloud-provider-gcp/docs/FAQ.md

 ---
-title: "Сloud provider — GCP: FAQ"
+title: "Cloud provider — GCP: FAQ"
 ---

 ## How do I create a cluster?